-Strong Arm Power-this refers to the power of a bankruptcy trustee to take away security interests from secured creditors if the security interest is not perfected at the time of the bankruptcy filing by the debtor.
-You can find it in Section 544 of the Federal Bankruptcy Code.
-Again, go to the library or the internet to read this Section.
-The bankruptcy trustee has the status of a hypothetical lien creditor who acquired its lien on the date of the filing of the bankruptcy petition.
-Read UCC Section 9-317(a)(2).
-Who beats an unperfected security interest?
-You got it-among others, a lien creditor who obtains a lien before a security interest is perfected.
-NB: A big exception to this is contained in UCC Section 9-317(e) for purchase money security interests (UCC Section 9-103) also known as "PMSIs."
-See also, UCC Section 9-323(b) for other rights of lien creditors under the UCC.
+creditor that obtains a lien before a security interest is perfected.
+NB: A big exception to this is contained in Section 9-317(e) for purchaser money security interests (Section 9-103) also known as "PMSIs."
+See also, Section 9-323(b) for other rights of lien creditors under the UCC.

 Preference-this is shorthand for a transfer of an interest in property that occurs shortly before the filing of a bankruptcy petition by a debtor in respect of "antecedent debt."
 A transfer of a limited interest in property, such as a security interest, is a transfer within the meaning of the Bankruptcy Code.
 Again, think of a timeline.
 At T1 creditor loans debtor \$100 but does not take a security interest.
 At T2, shortly before debtor files for bankruptcy, creditor gets nervous and demands that debtor grant a security interest to secure the repayment of the \$100.
 This grant of a security interest at T2 is a transfer of property in respect of the antecedent debt incurred at T1.
 If the transfer at T2 occurs within the period of 90 days prior to the bankruptcy filing (one year in the case of a transfer to an insider), then it will be a preference under Section 547 of the Federal Bankruptcy Code.
-(Again, library or internet!)
 The trustee might avoid the transfer if the creditor does not have an available defense.

 Fraudulent Conveyance-basically, this is a transfer by a debtor of an interest in property (including the transfer of a security interest) either (i) with the intent to hinder, delay or defraud a creditor (actual fraud) or (ii) for insufficient value at a time when the debtor is insolvent (constructive fraud).
 This is bad.
 A trustee in bankruptcy can recover a fraudulent transfer from the recipient of the transfer for the benefit of creditors of the bankrupt debtor either under Federal Bankruptcy law directly (by using Section 548) or indirectly using state fraudulent transfer law in combination with the Strong Arm Power (Section 544).
-Under Federal law the statute of limitations is now two years (it used to be one year) and under state law the limitation period varies (generally 4 to 6 years).
+Under Federal law the statute of limitations is one year and under state law the limitation period varies (generally 4 to 6 years).
 The trustee uses state law when the Federal period has expired.
 Notice that these statutes generally permit a trustee both to recover transfers and to take away the benefit of obligations incurred by a debtor for the benefit of an obligee.
 A fraudulent conveyance is sometimes referred to as a "fraudulent transfer."
 See, for example, the terminology under Florida law and the Federal Bankruptcy Code.
-A few states still use an older version of fraudulent transfer law based on the Uniform Fraudulent Conveyance Act.
-Most states have adopted some version of the Uniform Fraudulent Transfer Act.